Air Freight Shipping Services - Benefits and Drawbacks

 Consider the size of your business and your shipment — for many small businesses, filling up a shipping container, a trailer, or a freight car, is just not feasible.
 If shipping ground is a possibility, LTL (less than truckload) shipping might be a solution, but if you’re shipping to another country, air may be a better solution than LCL (less than container load) shipping via rail or ocean freight, especially if time is more of a factor (and cost is less of a factor).

-If you have a small shipment that needs to be at its destination yesterday, air may be a great solution, but if you’re shipping large items or have a large quantity of product to ship (and time is less of a factor), you’re probably going to have to go with ocean, rail, or road.
+If you have a small shipment that needs to be at its destination yesterday, air freight shipment may be a great solution, but if you’re shipping large items or have a large quantity of product to ship (and time is less of a factor), you’re probably going to have to go with ocean, rail, or road.

 I say “probably” because there are so many exceptions in the world of shipping.